Tuesday, May 4, 2021

 Benchmade AFCK

-in the food chain than a “customer service rep”.
+I called Benchmade to ask if I could send the knife back to them and have them drill and tap holes so I could make the knife a Tip-Up Carry.
+I was told “No”.
+That was the entire response—a one-word answer.
+So I asked to speak to someone higher than a “customer service rep”.
 The manager of the repairs department was put on the line.
-I wish I had the foresight to take down some names, but alas, I did not (I do that now for sure).
-The repairs manager stated that they did not have the tooling or the machinery in the repairs department to do what I was asking.
-He also indicated that there was no discussion by the design people of making the AFCK a Tip-Up Carry in the foreseeable future.
-He even said that with the shape of the handle, he did not see just where they would be able to put a clip.
+I wish I had remembered to write down some names, but I didn’t (I definitely do that now).
+The repairs manager said they didn’t have the tools or machinery in the repairs department to do what I was asking.
+He also said that there has been no discussion by the design team about making the AFCK a Tip-Up Carry in the near future.
+He even mentioned that because of the handle shape, he didn’t see where they could add a clip.
 End of conversation.

 Benchmade AFCK